aionnetwork/aion-docs/developers/nodes/java/custom.md

 table_of_contents: true
 ---

-This section will show you how to custom your node config and genesis file to create a custom network for testing you Dapp.
+This section will show you how to custom your node config and genesis file to create a custom network for testing your dApp.

 ## Prerequisites